kradulski/softwareE/README.rst

 	- Rankings displays all team stats so far in season
 	- My Team displays your team's players, stats, game history
 - One Options button in top right corner (Gear Icon?)
-	- Allows user to visit How To Play Activity
+	- Allows user to visit How To Play Activity or Reset
-	- Allows user to restart game
-		- Deletes all data, reset Database, user can select a new team
 - As user plays through season
 	- Stats are updated for your players
 	- Stats are updated for all teams (W/L, Ranking)
+- Currently, the plan is to automatically update your roster between seasons
+    - i.e. No manual recruitment; graduating players will leave and be randomly replaced
+- Once roster is updated, new season begins

+         `EVERYTHING BELOW THIS LINE IS OPTIONAL` ``ONLY ATTEMPT TO IMPLEMENT AFTER SEASON IS IMPLEMENTED``

 - User acquires certain amount of Recruitment Dollars
 	- Based on team's performance
 	- Displayed on My Team tab during season
 - Once user finishes season, display a message on This Week tab
 	- Say that the season is over and display an Off-Season button
 	- Nothing new can happen until Start Off-Season is selected

 V. (on selecting Start Off-Season)
 ----------------------------------